ryanlhxu/ryanlhxu.github.com/about.md

 modified: 5-1-2014
 image:
   feature: book.jpg
-  credit: To Be A Thinker
+  credit: To Be a Thinker
   creditlink: http://ryanlhxu.com
 ---